bebc/node-feature-discovery/docs/usage/customization-guide.md

             X86: {op: In, value: ["y"]}
 ```

-It specifies one rule which creates node label
+It specifies one rule which creates node label ande annotations
 `feature.node.kubenernetes.io/my-sample-feature=true` if both of the following
 conditions are true (`matchFeatures` implements a logical AND over the
 matchers):